-In order to satisfy the duty to accommodate you must accommodate to the point of undue hardship.
+To satisfy the duty to accommodate, you must accommodate to the point of undue hardship.
 This involves looking at modifying the job methods and tools as well as looking at other available job positions that meet the worker’s skills, education, and functional abilities.
-Communication with the WSCC Case Manager is important as they may also be able to assist you and the worker
+Communication with the WSCC Case Manager is important as they may also be able to assist you and the worker.

 The WSCC refers to the following definitions:

 • Limited – loads up to 5kg (11lbs)

 • Light – activities involve handling loads between 5kg-10kg (11-22lbs)

 • Medium – activities involve handling loads between 10kg-20kg (22-44lbs)

 • Heavy – activities involve handling loads over 20kg (greater than 44lbs)